-As of June 30, 2012, we had 25 fixed-rate mortgage notes payable in the aggregate principal amount of \$314.8 million, collateralized by a total of 66 properties with terms at issuance ranging from 2 years to 25 years.
-The weighted-average interest rate on the mortgage notes payable as of June 30, 2012 was 5.72%.
+As of September 30, 2012, we had 28 fixed-rate mortgage notes payable in the aggregate principal amount of \$337.9 million, collateralized by a total of 69 properties with terms at issuance ranging from 2 years to 25 years.
+The weighted-average interest rate on the mortgage notes payable as of September 30, 2012 was 5.65%.

-Generally, banks are recommencing their lending practices and the CMBS market is slowly returning, see the discussion in 'Overview - Business Environment' above.
-Specifically, we are seeing banks and other non-bank lenders that are willing to issue medium to long-term mortgages, between 5 and 10 years, albeit on less favorable terms than were previously available.
+Generally, banks are recommencing their lending practices and the CMBS market is returning, see the discussion in 'Overview - Business Environment' above.
+Specifically, we continue to see banks and other non-bank lenders willing to issue 10 -year mortgages.
 Consequently, we are focused on obtaining mortgages through regional banks, non-bank lenders and CMBS.

-We have mortgage debt in the aggregate principal amount of \$2.4 million payable during the remainder of 2012 and \$58.9 million payable during 2013.
-The 2012 principal amount payable does not include \$45.2 million of balloon principal payments maturing on one of our long-term mortgages in 2012; however, this mortgage has one remaining annual extension option through 2013, and we intend to either exercise this option in 2012 or refinance the pool for a longer term.
-As long as we are in compliance with certain covenants under the mortgage loan, we will be able to exercise the renewal option and will be required to pay a fee of 0.25% of the current outstanding principal balance, or approximately \$0.1 million.
+We have mortgage debt in the aggregate principal amount of \$1.4 million payable during the remainder of 2012 and \$14.2 million payable during 2013.
+The 2012 principal amount payable does not include the \$45.2 million balloon principal maturing that was repaid in full on October 1, 2012.
 The mortgage payments due in 2012 are solely comprised of debt amortization payments.
 We have no balloon principal payments due under any of our other mortgage loans until 2013 and these are not due until the fourth quarter of 2013; however, we are initiating conversations with lenders in advance of these maturities and anticipate being able to extend the maturity dates or refinance with new lenders.
 We intend to pay the 2012 debt amortization payments from operating cash flow and borrowings under our Line of Credit.